 - Magneto, variously an enemy and an ally of the X-Men, has powers to control magnetism.
 Although it's become far more stabilized as of late (usually) over the years his powers have been used for a whole host of things that are dubiously related to actual magnetism.
 Creating a force-field to block fire/optic blasts/ROCKS comes first and foremost to mind, but he's also shown the ability to: control non-magnetic metals (though may be a misunderstanding about what is and isn't magnetic); levitate someone by controlling the trace molecules of iron in their blood (only slightly more realistic was the time he ripped the iron OUT of someone's blood); block telepathy by controlling the electrical impulses in his brain, or read someone ELSE'S mind by "sensing" their own; hack into computers; at least once, when "supercharged", was able to project a hologram, since "light is just another aspect of the electro-magnetic spectrum."

 - The Flash is a famous application of this trope.
 His one power of "running very quickly" worked for a while, but eventually the writers found out there's only so much you can do with one power.
 To this day the Flash still gets new powers to keep his stories from becoming dull.
-Likely the most infamous is the "vibrate through matter" power, which can make any physicist cry.
+Likely the most infamously outdated is the "vibrate through matter" power (based on actual scientific speculations of the time about a vibrational frequency to reality and then heavily leavened with Weird Science), which can make any modern physicist cry.
 There's also the famous Infinite Mass Punch, in which the Flash exploited the fact that while the Speed Force means the theory of relativity doesn't apply to him, it does apply to the guy he's punching.

 - In the Golden Age Flash's first appearance, he was able to use his powers to catch bullets, and be effectively invisible, both of which are non-obvious uses of the power.
 Since then, various Flashes have gained the ability to speed up healing beyond natural bounds (their own and other people's), accelerate chemical reactions, vibrate through objects and make them explode, accelerate objects by running past them (for example, turning a pile of lumber into a flock of superspeed missiles flying in formation with the hero), and causing objects to ignite by carrying them really fast, then retracting the hero's friction-protection aura...